paper-trail-gem/paper_trail/README.md

 ## Has-One Associations

-PaperTrail automatically restores `:has_one` associations as they were at (actually, 3 seconds before) the time.
+PaperTrail can restore `:has_one` associations as they were at (actually, 3 seconds before) the time.

     class Treasure < ActiveRecord::Base
       has_one :location